 Why are we sitting in a plane separately?

 Apparently, because you are flying low-cost carrier and missed the e-mail from the question above.
-As a result, you did not inform us that they would like to sit together — therefore the registration for you was carried out free of charge, and with such registration it is the carrier who appoints the places.
+As a result, you did not inform us that you would like to sit together — therefore the registration for you was carried out free of charge, and with such registration it is the carrier who appoints the places.
 And, in most cases, these seats will not be close.
 Why — described in the previous question.